Hippocampome-Org/hco_dev_docs/docs/spatial_nav/overview.md

 ## Additional docs

 Further documentation on the software is listed on the left side menu under the Spatial Navigation Simulation section.

+## Notes

+Through out the documentation references will be made to "the article" and this is meant to refer to the article with the simulations related to this work.